-The city actively involves itself in governmental affairs, feeling it important to the community to track legislative activities at the county, regional, state and federal levels and work to present Murrieta’s point of view on issues.
-City Council members and administrative staff participate in the work of regional planning organizations such as the Western Riverside Council of Governments and the Southern California Association of Governments.
-The city also retains firm to represent its interests in Washington and Sacramento.
-Innovative Federal Strategies assists the city with federal matters, helping Murrieta gain federal funding for interchange improvements, computer equipment for the police department and a literacy program to be offered through the library.
-And they were instrumental in getting Congressional authorization for inclusion of the Murrieta portion of the Murrieta Creek flood control and environmental restoration project, which means 65% of the cost of that work is being covered by the federal government.
-Emanuels Jones & Associates represents the city in Sacramento, keeping track of an array of bills the state legislature considers each year that affect Murrieta and presenting the city’s viewpoint to lawmakers, committees and their staff.
+The City actively involves itself in governmental affairs, feeling it important to the community to track legislative activities at the county, regional, state and federal levels and work to present Murrieta’s point of view on issues.
+City Council Members and administrative staff participate in the work of regional planning organizations such as the Western Riverside Council of Governments and the Southern California Association of Governments.
+The City also retains firms to represent its interests in Washington and Sacramento.
+Innovative Federal Strategies assists the City with federal matters, helping Murrieta gain federal funding for interchange improvements, computer equipment for the police department and a literacy program to be offered through the library.
+With their help the City obtained Congressional authorization for inclusion of the Murrieta portion of the Murrieta Creek Flood Control and Environmental Restoration project, which means 65% of the cost of that work is being covered by the federal government.
+Emanuels Jones & Associates represents the City in Sacramento, keeping track of an array of bills the state legislature considers each year that affect Murrieta and presenting the City’s viewpoint to lawmakers, committees and their staff.

 A variety of services provided through contract are managed by the administration department.